michaeluno/amazon-auto-links/readme.txt

 = 4.3.0 =
 - Added the `[aal_button ...]` short code to display buttons.
+- Added the `Override the button label.` unit option that allows the user override a button label.
+- Added the theme button option for the `Select Button` option.
 - Tweaked the button style.

 = 4.2.5 - 08/26/2020 =